-Camp Helping Hands Thousand Oaks-

 CHH places campers according to age into four age groups: Junior Helpers (6 and 7), Young Advocates (8 and 9), Super Agents (10 and 11), and Chief Aides (12, 13, and 14 year-old’s who have not yet completed 9th grade).
-Each group contains 15 to 20 campers and is led by three to four counselors who guide them through age appropriate activities.
+Each group contains 15 to 20 campers and is led by two to four counselors who guide them through age appropriate activities.
 Chief Aides, our oldest age group, are Jr. Counselors-in-Training (Jr. CIT’s).
 In addition to participating in camp activities like our younger campers, they assist by helping our younger campers when needed.

 *Activities, field trip destinations, and service partners are subject to change.